-Please enjoy reading my blogs about areas of interest.
+Please enjoy reading my newsletter and blogs about areas of interest.

 Firstly – please keep sharing this update to your contacts.
 Our inability to meet in large groups or via Zoom mean that it is vital we use social media as much as possible.
 I NEED YOUR HELP TO DO THAT!